Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 Max prepares for the championship training, stratigizing, and developing more tech.

-With Airiona no longer apart of the team she must be replaced By Minia which means she must be replaced by Xenos
+With Airiona no longer apart of the team she must be replaced By Minia which means she must be replaced

 Max thinks about spike he starts to contemplate the potential ramifications of creating this technology

-Xenos tells him that the citizens need him now more than ever as he must lead them so he can no longer turn back
+Kyshumu tells Max that the citizens need him now more than ever as he must lead them so he can no longer turn back

 Just before Max has a chance to test his tech Jax again tries to stop Max from becoming a Cybervator by taking away his one and only cyber.beast.